-BAY RIDGE – Adelphi Academy of Brooklyn’s prestigious “Student of the Month” program kicked off in early October as five outstanding students were recognized for demonstrating extraordinary effort during the month of September.
+BAY RIDGE – Adelphi Academy of Brooklyn’s prestigious “Student of the Month” program kicked off in early October as four outstanding students were recognized for demonstrating extraordinary effort during the month of September.
 Laith (Lower School), Rebecca (Middle School), Reena (Upper School) and Isabella (Student-Artist) each received official certificates signed by Head of School Ms. Iphigenia Romanos, who congratulated each recipient during a special Zoom call.
 These exceptional Adelphians recently sat down with the Panther Press Room for an exclusive interview, during which they shared some details about themselves and their experiences at Adelphi.

 Lower School Student of the Month Laith said he was thrilled to be recognized for his effort.
 “It feels great!” he said, while giving a thumbs up.
 Laith enjoys expressing himself through his schoolwork, especially through coloring.
 “I like to color in school,” he said.
 “I like to draw and color animals!”
 Laith is not yet sure what he wants to be when he grows up, but he is determined to work hard throughout his time at Adelphi.
 He advises his fellow Adelphians to do the same if they hope to attain “Of the Month” honors.
 “Be nice, make friends and always do your work,” he said.

 Lower School faculty member Ms. R. Baalbaki said, “Laith is supportive and collaborative with his peers, which makes him a great role model in class.
 Laith is a positive influence on others and is always willing to lend a helping hand to a classmate.
 He is a wonderful student and truly deserves to be the Lower School Student of the Month.
 Keep up the great work!”